hex7c0/express-sitemap/README.md

 ### methods

-reset Object sitemap
+reset prototype Object for sitemap
 ```js
 sitemap.reset();
 ```

-generate prototype for sitemap
+generate prototype Object for sitemap
 ```js
 sitemap.generate(app);
 ```

-generate prototype for sitemap if you use middleware or dynamic building
+generate prototype Object for sitemap if you use middleware or dynamic building
 ```js
 sitemap.tickle();
 ```